databrickslabs/waterbear/README.md

 The Financial Regulatory data standard (FIRE) defines a common specification for the transmission of granular data between regulatory systems in finance, supported by the [European Commission](http://ec.europa.eu/index_en.htm), the [Open Data Institute](http://opendata.institute/) and the [Open Data Incubator](https://opendataincubator.eu/).
-We can easily read spark schema and delta expectations from our `collateral` entity.
+In the example below, we access the spark schema and delta expectations from the `collateral` entity.

 ```python
 from lh4fs.schema import JsonBuilder